-Less than a mile away from the parking for San Giovanni is a turnoff to the north that will get you to Parcheggio Piazza Centrale in Santa Magdalena.
+Less than a mile away from the parking for San Giovanni is a turnoff to the north.
+This leads to Parcheggio Piazza Centrale in Santa Magdalena.
 This is the parking lot (small fee, credit cards are accepted) to walk to the view of Chiesa di Santa Maddalena.
 You walk along roads the whole way, and after parking, head downhill and navigate to the road named “S. Maddalena” on Google Maps.
-You may see cars on the road, but it is meant for locals only so please park and go on foot.
+You may see cars on the road, but it is meant for locals only.
+Please park and go on foot.

-I would head up to the viewpoint first, which involves winding along S Maddalena road until you see this trail to the right:
+I would head up to the viewpoint first.
+Walk along S Maddalena road until you see this trail to the right:

-You only need to go up the footpath for maybe a minute or two, and if you haven’t glanced over your left shoulder before then, your jaw will drop when you first turn:
+You only need to go up the footpath for maybe a minute or two.
+If you haven’t glanced over your left shoulder before then, your jaw will drop when you first turn:

 While there are other buildings around unlike San Giovanni, the church still stands out and there is such a beautiful overall scene.
 You can either retrace your steps back to the parking lot or make somewhat of a loop to go by the church (see the blue dotted line on the map above).
 You can go in it for a fee or just keep walking along the road.

-We didn’t go in the church and the views are similar to the higher viewpoint, but I’m glad we did the loop. it only added a few minutes and you get to see more of the city below.
+We didn’t go in the church.
+The views are similar to the higher viewpoint, but I’m glad we did the loop. it only added a few minutes and you get to see more of the city below.
 For me, seeing more of the houses and “regular” life somehow made it seem more real.
 Right about here I was thinking (jealously) about the people that live there and get to marvel at the mountains every day.

 We visited both San Giovanni and Santa Maddalena on the way back to Ortisei after hiking the Adolf Munkel Trail to Geisler Alm.
-The churches are less than 15 minutes from the parking lot for that hike at Zanser Alm, so you can combine them all in one fantastic day.
+The churches are less than 15 minutes from the parking lot for that hike at Zanser Alm.
+The hike and both churches can be combined in one fantastic day.
 We did this on day 3 of our trip and even tacked on another church and Seceda.

 3: Chiesa di San Giacomo